fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 ### The perfectionism trap

 It’s tempting to always write perfect code, but sometimes "good enough" really is enough.
-The art is recognizing when additional optimization isn’t worth the effort.
-It’s like cleaning your apartment—eventually, it’s clean enough to host guests.
+The art is knowing when additional optimization isn’t worth the effort.
+It’s like cleaning your apartment—eventually, it’s clean enough to welcome guests.

 ### Technical debt

 Technical debt occurs when you deliberately take shortcuts to move faster.
 Like real debt, you’ll have to pay it back with interest someday.
-The trick is to make conscious decisions and avoid spiraling into laziness.
+The trick is to make conscious decisions and avoid spiraling into debt out of convenience.

 ### Legacy code